Arihant416/Modern-react-redux/seasons/README.md

 - State must be initialized when a component is created.
 - State can _only_ be updated using the function _`setState`_

+## `Component Lifecycle`

+- Constructor
+- Render->Content visible on scree
+- componentDidMount->Sit and wait for updates..
+- componentDidUpdate->Sit and wait until this component is no longer shown
+- componentWillUnmount

+### `Other lifecycle methods(rarely used)

+- shouldComponentUpdate
+- getDerivedStateFromProps
+- getSnapshotBeforeUpdate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts